2021 Annual Fund

 Ursula Gibson, NTNU, Norway

 "I give to the foundation in celebration of the enthusiasm of the society’s student members and chapters.
 Annual fund programs help students connect with mentors and each other around the globe—especially through the IONS conferences."

 "I loved participating in the Innovation School, which is supported by its annual fund.
 In 2019, I was a participant and used the skills I learned there to advance my career.
 Then, in 2020, I had the privilege of helping others by returning as a mentor to work with an incredibly diverse and talented group of students and young professionals.
 I have started to donate to the foundation myself, so we can continue and grow these programs and empower the next generation to expand their skills and innovate."

 Jim Kafka, MKS Instruments / Spectra Physics

 "Training the next generation of students has always been important to me, but the challenge has become personal with my son Daniel entering 10th grade.
 I was pleased to be able to teach a class to 100 students at the Siegman School this past summer.
 In addition to my time, I donate to the foundation every year to support their critical work connecting students to the world of engineering and research."

 Jack Bufton, Global Science & Technology, USA

-"My entire professional life has been enabled by OSA membership, publications, meetings, and committees.
-No monetary donation can pay back for all that I received, but I donate to the OSA Foundation so that others may be inspired and granted opportunity to join this outstanding international science community and find their life's work and encouragement among those driven by community and scientific truth."
+"My entire professional life has been enabled by membership, publications, meetings, and committees.
+No monetary donation can pay back for all that I received, but I donate to the foundation so that others may be inspired and granted opportunity to join this outstanding international science community and find their life's work and encouragement among those driven by community and scientific truth."